bird-team/atlas-docker/README.md

 # Docker build environment

-This repository contains the [Docker](http://docker.com) build environment for generating the Brisbane Birds Atlas.
+This repository contains the [Docker](http://docker.com) build environment for building the Brisbane Birds Atlas.

 To obtain a copy of the image, execute the following commands in the terminal: